Originate/exocom/README.md

   then efficiently and seamlessly evolve it into a production-grade AI-native cloud application
 - real-time inspection and tracing<sup>*</sup>

+In other words, Exocom is the central nervous system for AI-native cloud applications.

 ## Related projects